What is Apache Iceberg?

 Every major cloud platform now has native Iceberg support:

-AWS offers Amazon S3 Tables for managed Iceberg storage, with Athena, EMR, Glue, and Redshift all able to read and write Iceberg tables on S3.
-AWS also supports the Iceberg REST Catalog standard for catalog interoperability.
+AWS offers Amazon S3 Tables for managed Iceberg storage, with Athena, EMR, Glue, and Redshift all reading and writing Iceberg on S3.
+AWS supports the Iceberg REST Catalog standard.

-Snowflake provides managed Iceberg Tables with full DML support, plus the Snowflake Open Catalog (a managed version of Apache Polaris, the open-source REST Catalog reference implementation).
+Snowflake provides managed Iceberg Tables with full DML, plus Snowflake Open Catalog (a managed version of Apache Polaris, the open-source REST Catalog reference).

-Databricks added full Iceberg support through Unity Catalog's REST Catalog API — a significant shift following their 2024 acquisition of Tabular, the company founded by Iceberg's original creators.
+Databricks added full Iceberg support through Unity Catalog's REST Catalog API -- a significant shift following their 2024 acquisition of Tabular, the company founded by Iceberg's creators.

 Microsoft Fabric supports Iceberg via metadata virtualization and Data Factory integration.